raywu60kg/msk-readymix/content/english/_index.md

       - "images/Barrackssilo_210324_0.jpg"
       - "images/Barrackssilo_210324.jpg"
       - "images/tipo.jpg"
-      content : "MSK READYMIX is part of the msk group work inc. subic. the ready mix plant is situated in subic bay freeport zone. the group is a corporation run business."
+      content : "MSK READYMIX is part of the MSK group work inc. subic. the ready mix plant is situated in subic bay freeport zone. the group is a corporation run business."
       button:
         enable : true
         label : "Check it out"